Useful travel apps for Japan

 Now that you’ve gotten your subway-panic out of the way, here are other things to do in Japan:

-- 10 NEW Things To Do In Tokyo That Tourists Have No Idea About
+- Things To Do In Tokyo That Tourists Have No Idea About

 Know more Japan travelling tips?
 Let us know in the comments below or send us a message on Facebook.